-You should get life insurance if: you are more susceptible to diseases because of your unhealthy habits (e.g. smoking, alcoholism, sedentary lifestyle, etc.).
-When you are diagnosed with an illness covered by your insurance policy, receiving your payout decreases the stress of having to look for alternatives to cover your medical costs.
+You should get life insurance if you're more susceptible to diseases because of your unhealthy habits (e.g. smoking, alcoholism, sedentary lifestyle, etc.).
+When you're diagnosed with an illness covered by your insurance policy, receiving your payout decreases the stress of having to look for alternatives to cover your medical costs.

 This is the most obvious reason to get life insurance.
 If you have a number of people depending on your income for financial support, life insurance is the best way to protect them.
 Your beneficiaries could be your children, spouse, siblings, and/or elderly parents.

 Assets, such as real estate and bond and stock certificates, are subject to estate tax.
-Before your assets can be distributed to your heirs, they would have to pay a huge estate tax.
-If you own a house worth PHP 10 million, they would have to pay an estate tax of PHP 1,215,000, and that may be difficult for your loved ones.
+Before your assets can be distributed to your heirs, they'd have to pay a huge estate tax.
+If you own a house worth ₱10 million, the estate tax would cost them ₱1,215,000, and paying for this may be difficult for your loved ones.

 Life insurance protects your family in the future.
 Having dependents is one of the best reasons to get life insurance.

 You should get life insurance if you have dependents who rely on your income.
 If you don’t have any yet, you can postpone getting life insurance and invest your money instead.
 However, take note that premiums only go up as you get older.